alukach/alukach.github.io/content/posts/notes-on-cookies.md

 ---
 date: 2023-04-01
 layout: post
-title: Everything that I know about Cookies 🍪
+title: Notes on Cookies 🍪
 categories: ["posts"]
 tags: [cookies]
 ---

-This is everything that I know about using cookies in web applications.
+These are some notes that I have needed to write down about using cookies in web applications.
 Admittedly, I don't know a lot about cookies and should probably not be considered a source of authority on this topic.
-These are just notes I write while trying to learn about the subject.

 ## Why cookies?